mayanordin/STA141B_FinalProject/index.md

 ### III.
 Data Sources
 <div align="justify">
-The data sets we will be using come from the following job boards: LinkedIn and Indeed.
-From each job board we collected the job title, the company the job belongs to, location, salary, and mode (remote, hybrid or in person).
+The datasets we will be using come from the following job boards: LinkedIn and Indeed.
+From each job board, we collected the most recent job listings (as of Novemeber 2024), extracting the job title, company, location, salary, and work mode (remote, hybrid, or in-person).
 </div>

 ### IV.
 Methodology